AviciiLee/AviciiLee/README.md

 ### Hi there 👋

-Hi, I'm AXING, a self-taught frontEnd web developer.
+Hi, I'm AXING, a self-taught FE web developer.
 - 🌱 I’m currently learning React and TypeScript

 **Languages and Tools:**